What is a Modular Classroom?

 Key Elements of Modular Classroom Design

-- Natural Light: Modular classrooms quite often have large windows which maximise the light entering the room.
+Now we know what they are, it’s important to look at the design features of a typical modular classroom:- Natural Light: Modular classrooms quite often have large windows which maximise the light entering the room.
 Studies have shown that this is an important ingredient in education

 - Soundproofing: External sound is a concern for every classroom and modular classrooms can be a distance away from main school buildings leaving them open to the external environment.
 But high-quality soundproofing materials are used which almost fully eradicate external noise leaving a quiet learning environment.